GangSuUGA/Deep_Learning2021Fall/RL/Readme.md

 ____________________________________________________

 **1. Introduction to RL**                    (Chapter 1 of S&B and Chapter 2 of R&N)
    - a.
 What is RL?
-Reward hypothesis and exploration-exploitation tradeoff
+Reward hypothesis and exploration-exploitation tradeoff :star:
    - b.
-Agents, environments, and types of environments
+Agents, environments, and types of environments :star:
    - c.
 Differentiate RL from others forms of ML
    - d.
 Key Challenges in RL
    - e.
 History of RL